Battle of Margarana

-The Battle of Margarana (ᬧᬸᬧᬸᬢᬦ᭄ ᬫᬃᬕᬭᬦ) was fought between the Netherlands Indies Civil Administration (NICA) and the recently created, rebelling Ciung Wanara Battalion that occurred in Marga, in Bali, Indonesia.
+The Battle of Margarana (ᬧᬸᬧᬸᬢᬦ᭄ ᬫᬃᬕᬭᬦ; Dutch: Slag bij Margarana) was fought between the Netherlands Indies Civil Administration (NICA) and the recently created, rebelling Ciung Wanara Battalion that occurred in Marga, in Bali, Indonesia.

 Prelude

 As World War II ended, the British Army landed in Bali, disarmed occupying Japanese troops, and returned to Batavia.
 Some Dutch KNIL battalions under Gajah Merah, however, stayed in the city.

 When Gajah Merah's Infantry landed, Ciung Wanara commander I Gusti Ngurah Rai went to Yogyakarta to discuss Bali's condition with the head of the Republic Indonesian Army, who placed one ALRI warship in Gilimanuk Harbour.

 On 28 May 1946, I Gusti Ngurah Rai led the army's long march to East Bali.
 Skirmishing began at Tanah Aron on 9 July 1946, moving later to Penglipuran.
 The long march then resumed until they had arrived at Tabanan.
 On 20 July 1946, the NICA Y-Brigade first landed at Benoa.

 On 11 November 1946, the battalion and defected NICA head police officer Wagimin arrived at Dangin Carik, Tabanan, planning to disarm the regency's NICA Police by the night of 18 November.
 On that day, the combined 300 men of platoons Barisan Banteng and Anak Banteng arrived with weapons.